 Is it easier to buy into the Donald Trump, the Geert Wilders, the Nigel Farage, and Marine le Pen rhetoric?
 Why would we not put up physical borders, even as the theoretical borders continue to erode?
 Why would we not establish ourselves as one thing, retreat into the familiar, and condemn anything that’s other?
 They are not us, people say.
 We are not them.
 No. We are proud in our heritage.
 We would never seek to change…

-In a country like the United States, based exactly on the singular lack of these things (or not lack, but rather the amalgam of them; the many different cultures, countries, religions, ideals that have come together as many parts in one), what exactly is at risk?
+But in a country like the United States, based on a lack of any sole one of these one things (or not a lack, but rather the amalgam of them; the many different cultures, countries, religions, ideals that have come together as many parts in one), what exactly is at risk?

-An older man sits in a foldout chair, watching the events of the annual Christmas dinner unfold around him.
+An old man sits in a foldout chair, watching the events of the annual Christmas dinner unfold around him.

-A younger man (his niece’s college boyfriend) leans against the wall with his shirt halfway unbuttoned and his hair pushed back as if naturally windblown (too much hair product, he knows), and a not-yet-tarnished sense of self-worth and ego (no idea too big, nothing impossible, hyperbolic statements to start the conversation).
+A younger man (his niece’s college boyfriend) leans against the wall with his shirt halfway unbuttoned and his hair pushed back as if naturally windblown (too much hair product, he knows), and a not-yet-tarnished sense of self-worth and ego (no idea too big, nothing is impossible).